Handel’s Messiah at St. Mary’s

 Maria Paulina-Garcia, chamber organ

-The FIU School of Music is bringing a beloved holiday tradition to The Cathedral of Saint Mary with a classic performance of Handel’s Messiah.
+The Herbert and Nicole Wertheim School of Music & Performing Arts is bringing a beloved holiday tradition to The Cathedral of Saint Mary with a classic performance of Handel’s Messiah.
 Your favorite holiday tradition will be brought to life with the FIU Concert Choir, soloists, and instrumentalists onstage!